David K. Israel: Musical composition

+Screenplays and writing

-On November 23, 2015, it was announced that Mr. Israel is writing a film about choreographer George Balanchine.
+In November 2015, it was announced that Israel was writing a film about choreographer George Balanchine.

-On September 14, 2017, it was announced that Mr. Israel is co-writing a TV series with director R.J.
-Cutler about the impeachment of President Clinton.
-To be produced by Fremantle Studios, the series has been ordered to series by History Channel.
+In September 2017, it was announced that Israel would be co-writing a TV series with director R. J. Cutler about the impeachment of President Bill Clinton.
+The project was to be produced by Fremantle, and was ordered to series by the History Channel.
+However, in April 2018, it was announced that the History Channel had cancelled production of the series.

-Mr. Israel has also set up a TV drama series about Wolfgang Amadeus Mozart with director Adam Shankman.
-Global Road will produce, according to an article published in Variety in October, 2019.
+Israel was also announced to be a writer for a series about Wolfgang Amadeus Mozart with director Adam Shankman.
+Global Road was announced to produce the series, according to an article published in Variety in October 2019.

-Mr. Israel's first novel, Behind Everyman was published by Random House (Ballantine 2005).
-His writing has also appeared in The New York Times, the Los Angeles Times, and mental_floss magazine, among others.
-He has written and worked for JPL/NASA and is a frequent writer for the NPR show "Ask Me Another."
+Israel's first novel, Behind Everyman: A Novel for Guys and the Women Who Rescue Them was published by Random House (Ballantine 2005).
+In 2026, Israel's next novel, The Lost Mozart, was published by Regalo Press.

+His humor columns have appeared in the Los Angeles Times' West Magazine and the Palisadian-Post, and was one of the founding bloggers of Mental Floss, among others.
+He has also written columns for The Boston Globe, and The Washington Post.

-As of 2024, Israel lives in the Pacific Palisades neighborhood of Los Angeles where he produces a series of Sunday Salon concerts.
+Israel lived in the Pacific Palisades neighborhood of Los Angeles where he produced a series of Sunday Salon concerts.
+Israel lost his home in the Palisades Fire.